Webinar

 How inflation can impact your portfolio

-Generally, a consistent long-term strategy tends to work to the benefit of most investors.
+At the same time, it’s important to remember that a consistent long-term strategy tends to work to the benefit of most investors.
 This likely precludes any dramatic changes to your asset allocation strategy in response to today’s capital market environment.

 Be sure to talk with your financial professional about what steps may be most appropriate for your situation.